 We applaud the faith communities that are finding creative ways to worship together remotely, and we hope people will find comfort by participating in virtual services.
 We may be physically apart, but we will get through this public health crisis together – even if it’s together in new ways.

-Since the Coronavirus pandemic hit the U.S., we’ve seen government leaders exempt houses of worship and private religious schools seek religious exemptions from public health orders that temporarily limit large, in-person gatherings or require people to wear masks or get vaccinations.
+Since the coronavirus pandemic hit the U.S., we’ve seen government leaders, houses of worship and private religious schools seek religious exemptions from public health orders that temporarily limit large, in-person gatherings or require people to wear masks or get vaccinations.